-Don’t Breathe is a thriller/drama, otherwise known as a thrillama.
+Don’t Breathe is a horror/thriller/drama, otherwise known as a horror-thrillama.
 (Adorable, right?
 If that term didn’t already exist, it does now.)
 It’s categorized as a horror film because there’s no other way to describe the shit that goes down.

 Don’t Breathe is an anomaly of a horror film.
 There’s no hint of the supernatural.
 No monsters or creatures of lore.
 No deranged killer wearing a mask while hunting people.
 No scheming lunatic masquerading as an ordinary person in unsuspecting victims’ lives.
 No lethal super-virus trampling international borders.
 No evil aliens or UFOs.
 No colossal, razor-toothed fish torpedoing out of the ocean.
 No natural disaster threatening humankind with the apocalypse in a planetary meltdown.
 No serial killers.
 No creepy dolls.
 No clowns stalking children in the Carolinas.
 (Oh, wait… that’s not a movie.
 That’s really happening).
 (It’s not a movie yet, that is.)